nmfad/X-chromosome-analysis/README.md

 	      GENE - Gene in which the position lies.
 If the position lies within overlapping genes, you can include both the genes separated by a comma.

 (3) Outlier based analysis - The CVAC file generated using DNA and RNA sequencing data in step (b)(3) is then used to query the reference model or GTEX model using the script calculate_pvalues_3_models.R

         Usage: Rscript calculate_pvalues_3_models.R -f <samplename_RNA_BAM_VAF_FOR_DNA_HET_sorted_gene.txt> -s <samplID> -o <output directory>

         Output: <sampleID>_chrX_p_values.txt

-        Column definition
+	Column definitions
 	POS - position queried from the input file

-        MuHat_Pos - parameter estimate 1 for the position from the GTEX reference cohort SigmaHat_Pos - parameter estimate 2 for the position from the GTEX reference cohort Pvalue_pos - Probability (P-value) based on parameter estimates (1 and 2) from the GTEX reference cohort Direction_pos - Direction of the allelic bias observed (increase - allelic bias observed is in the direction of the alternate allele)
+	MuHat_Pos - parameter estimate 1 for the position from the GTEX reference cohort

+	SigmaHat_Pos - parameter estimate 2 for the position from the GTEX reference cohort

+	Pvalue_pos - Probability (P-value) based on parameter estimates (1 and 2) from the GTEX reference cohort

+	Direction_pos - Direction of the allelic bias observed (increase - allelic bias observed is in the direction of the alternate allele)

-        Muhat_Gene - parameter estimate 1 for the gene being queried from the GTEX reference cohort SigmaHat_Gene - paramerter estimate 2 for the gene being queried from the GTEX reference cohort Pvalue_Gene - Probability (P-value) based on parameter estimates (1 and 2) from the GTEX reference cohort for the gene being queried
+	Muhat_Gene - parameter estimate 1 for the gene being queried from the GTEX reference cohort

+	SigmaHat_Gene - paramerter estimate 2 for the gene being queried from the GTEX reference cohort

+	Pvalue_Gene - Probability (P-value) based on parameter estimates (1 and 2) from the GTEX reference cohort for the gene being queried

 	Direction_Gene - Direction of the allelic bias observed (increase - allelic bias observed is in the direction of the alternate allele)

 	Global_pvalue - Probability (P-value) based on parameter estimates (1 and 2) from the GTEX reference cohort

 	Direction_Global

 	Ref_Count

 	Alt_Count

 	Gene

 (4) Calculation of X-skew

-     Using the file generated in step (3) above <sampleID>_chrX_pvalues.txt (a) Count the total number of positions at DP >= 10 (b) Count the total number of positions at DP >=10 and those that are annotated as "SIG" meaning they had significant p-values
+     Using the file generated in step (3) above <sampleID>_chrX_pvalues.txt

+     (a) Count the total number of positions at DP >= 10

+     (b) Count the total number of positions at DP >=10 and those that are annotated as "SIG" meaning they had significant p-values

-     (c) Calculate the percentage of significantly skewed positions by doing ((b)/(a))*100.0 (d) If the percentage of significantly skewed positions is greater than 12%, then the sample is classified as a skewed sample or else it is classified as a random sample.
+     (c) Calculate the percentage of significantly skewed positions by doing ((b)/(a))*100.0

+     (d) If the percentage of significantly skewed positions is greater than 12%, then the sample is classified as a skewed sample or else it is classified as a random sample.